celinedurniak/test_nbsphinx/docs/examples/README.rst

    conda create --name mynewenv python numpy scipy matplotlib jupyter pandas

 Note that you can specify which version of ``Python``.
-For example, ``conda create --name mynewenv python=3.8 numpy scipy matplotlib jupyter pandas`` to install ``Python`` version 3.8.
+For example, ``conda create --name mynewenv python=3.8 ipympl numpy scipy matplotlib jupyter`` to install ``Python`` version 3.8.

 Then activate the environment and install the remaining packages